futile/ultra-game/docs/notes.md

 # Todos

 ## Next:
-- [ ] Tooltips for Abilities (/Slots? probably later, start with abilities)
+- [ ] Figure out what's next :) More complicated abilities?
+More units per side?
+Buffs/effects/hexes/other name?
+AI :O?

 ## Possible Next
 - [ ] 1 or 2 basic tests, also just to try out how well it works/how easy it is